 This item is optional and can include as many lines as desired, as long as the first character on each line is #.
 This line is provided for the user to include comments.

-1 Record: NED, NEA, NSPECIAL
+1 Record: NED, NEA, NSPECIAL, IFESLD

 Format: Free